Contents

 - Social Media Assets

-- Zero-percent financing assets
+Zero-percent financing assets

 We recommend using Affirm-hosted assets whenever possible to take advantage of our CDN's performance and to make sure that the images used are always up-to-date.

-Policies & Regulations
+Policies & regulations

-You can review our Merchant Sanctions Policy here.
+Please review our Merchant Sanctions policy.

-Please review our Prohibited Business Policy
+Please review our Prohibited Business Policy.

 While not an exhaustive list of regulations that apply to Affirm or consumer financing, these are the most relevant ones to consider when presenting and communicating financing options to your customers.